floragunncom/search-guard-docs/_content/_docs_signals/rest_api_trust_store_create_or_replace.md

 PUT /_signals/truststores/{trust-store-id}
 ```

-Create a new trust store if the trust store with provided id does not exist.
-When the trust store with provided id exists, then the existing
+Create a new trust store if the trust store with the provided id does not exist.
+If a trust store with the provided id exists, the existing
 trust store is replaced.
 The trust store can contain one or more certificates.
 Certificates should be provided in
 [PEM format](https://www.rfc-editor.org/rfc/rfc7468).
 If the trust store is composed of more than one certificate then the
 [PEM](https://www.rfc-editor.org/rfc/rfc7468) certificate representation should be concatenated into one string and placed in the `pem`
 JSON field.

 This request accepts certificates in textual ([PEM format](https://www.rfc-editor.org/rfc/rfc7468)) representation which should be placed
-in JSON string (in the field `pem`).
+in a JSON string (in the field `pem`).
 The certificates in ([PEM format](https://www.rfc-editor.org/rfc/rfc7468)) usually contain a lot of new
 line characters which cannot be placed directly in JSON string.
 Therefore, it is necessary to properly escape new line characters with the usage of
 character sequence `\n`.
 Please see [RFC 8259](https://www.rfc-editor.org/rfc/rfc8259) for more details.

 ## Limitations

 Due to performance reasons, users should not add too many certificates to their trust stores.
 A large number of certificates may affect
-the time needed to perform a TLS handshake and increase the system starts time.
+the time needed to perform a TLS handshake and increase the system's start time.

 Moreover, when certificates are uploaded to the system only basic validation is performed.
 Therefore, the user can (for example) upload
 expired certificates.